Moe Yu San

 Moe Yu San (born 11 July 1991) is a Burmese actress, fashion model, former beauty queen and sometimes a traditional dancer with the Burmese traditional dance troupe.
 She has her own songs produced in some albums with other artists.

 Early life and education

-Moe Yu San was born on 11 July 1991, in Yangon, Myanmar.
-She graduated from Yangon University with a degree in Myanmar major.
+Moe Yu San was born on 11 July 1991 in Yangon, Myanmar.
+She graduated from Yangon University with a degree in Myanmar studies.

 Career

 In 2007, after she finished high school, she participated in Miss competitions such as Miss Now How, Miss Angel and Miss Moe Yan and had success.
 Because of that, she became an advertising model and actress.

-In 2016, Moe subsequently retired from the entertainment industry when the time of her marriage and had a child, but she still participating as a traditional dancer in the traditional dance troupe Rose Anyeint which is held for charities.
+In 2016, Moe subsequently retired from the entertainment industry at the time of her marriage and had a child, but she still participated as a traditional dancer in the traditional dance troupe Rose Anyeint which is held for charities.
 From 2007 to present, she has starred in over 100 video/films and appeared in many magazines cover.